Bridging the classroom culture gap

 The Pionero cohort of students often meets together outside of classes to discuss professional development and life skills topics to prepare them for their future as pioneers in an urban school environment.

-“That is what most of us are aiming for,” Aguilar, an English teaching major who is student teaching at Overton High School. “(Delgado) helps us figure out who we are as people and who we are as teachers.
+“That is what most of us are aiming for,” Aguilar, an English teaching major who earned her student teaching hours at Overton High School this fall. “(Delgado) helps us figure out who we are as people and who we are as teachers.
 How our ethnic background makes us who we are and how we can advocate for ourselves as teachers.”

 “We set academic and personal goals for ourselves, such as what specific things we can do for our health or how to get out of our comfort zones, which sometimes might be getting involved with other Lipscomb communities.
 Talking about those non-academic things has really helped me,” said Aguilar, a Glencliff graduate who was born to El Salvadorian immigrant parents.
 “Laura will find resources or bring in new people.
 Such as the mock interviews we did with an expert who told us about what questions we should ask the interviewer about the work environment.
 Those little things gave me a sense of hope”